Hoss Ellington: Early years as a team owner

 In 1972, Ellington began fielding cars as an owner for Fred Lorenzen.
 The car was numbered 28.
 Lorenzen ran seven races with the team.
 In Lorenzen's first start with the team, at Darlington, he finished 29th due to an engine failure.
 Lorenzen would later gather two top 5s and 3 top 10s, plus another top 5 finish for Junie Donlavey.
-Later in the season, Ellington had Cale Yarborough ran three races in the Ellington car, earning two top 10s, and John Sears ran one race for the team, finishing 5th.
+Later in the season, Ellington had Cale Yarborough run three races in the Ellington car, earning two top 10s, and John Sears ran one race for the team, finishing 5th.
 Between the three drivers, the team competed in 11 races, scoring 3 top 5s and 6 top 10 finishes.

 In 1973, Ellington hired Ramo Stott, Charlie Glotzbach, and Gordon Johncock to drive for him, and the team again ran 11 races between the three drivers, but only scored one Top 5 and Top 10, with Johncock finishing fourth at the Firecracker 400 at Daytona.
 1974 was much better for the team, with A. J. Foyt, Charlie Glotzbach, Bobby Isaac, and Sam McQuagg splitting up 15 races.
 Foyt and Glotzbach both scored a single top 5, Isaac finished in the top 10 three times with the team, and McQuagg scored two top tens.
 The team scored 2 top 5s and 7 top 10s in 15 races.